Bull ray: Biology and ecology

 This fish is named the bull ray because of the shape of its head and it is sometimes called the duckbill ray in South Africa for its long, flat, round snout.
-Females are larger and heavier than males.

 Bull rays are "bentho-pelagic" feeders, which means that they feed on the sea floor and the water column.
-They feed on various invertebrates including crabs, hermit crabs, squids, prawns, gastropod molluscs and bivalve molluscs.
+They feed on various invertebrates, including crabs, hermit crabs, squids, prawns, gastropod molluscs and bivalve molluscs.
 They often cause damage to clam and oyster farms.